thalium/icebox/www/content/posts/getting_started.md

         while counter.read() < 4:
             vm.exec()
 ```
-Full script can be found at `src/icebox/icebox_py/examples/process.py`
+Full script can be found at `src/icebox/icebox_py/examples/process.py`.

 ### Threads API

 All thread-related API can be found in `vm.threads` or by accessing threads through a process.
 You can:
-- read current thread
+- Read current thread
-- list all process threads
+- List all process threads
-- read thread properties, like thread process or thread TID
+- Read thread properties, like thread process or thread TID
-- listen to create/delete thread events
+- Listen to create/delete thread events

 ```python
 # list current threads